inovex/planning-poker/README.md

 planning-poker
 ==============

-An online Planning Poker based on node.js
+An online Planning Poker based on node.js and WebSockets

 Installation